saltstack/salt/doc/ref/states/requisites.rst

 watch
 -----

-``watch`` statements are used to add additional behavior on changes in other states.
+``watch`` statements are used to add additional behavior when there are changes in other states.

 .. note::